Caroline Graham Hansen: Tyresö (2013)

 In August 2013, Hansen signed for Swedish Damallsvenskan champions Tyresö FF.
 In the second half of the season she started five of her seven league appearances and scored three goals.
-She also featured in Tyresö's Round of 32 tie against Paris Saint-Germain and Round of 16 tie against Fortuna Hjørring in the 2013–14 UEFA Women's Champions League.
+She also featured in Tyresö's Round of 32 tie against Paris Saint-Germain and Round of 16 tie against Fortuna Hjørring in the 2013–14 UEFA Champions League.

 Return to Stabæk (2014)

 Hansen returned to Stabæk in January 2014 to complete her high school education, as she did not get the grades necessary to do so in Sweden.
-She was also concerned by the instability of the club, which would end up folding the following summer after reaching the 2014 UEFA Women's Champions League Final.
+She was also concerned by the instability of the club, which would end up folding the following summer after reaching the 2014 UEFA Champions League Final.
 She continued to be monitored by several leading European clubs and intended to move away again after finishing school in June 2014.
 Understanding that female footballers do not earn enough money to retire on, Hansen was planning for her career after football.
 Upon returning to Stabæk she arranged to play Toppserien matches for the women's team while training with the senior and youth male teams.

 Wolfsburg (2014–2019)

 Hansen playing for VfL Wolfsburg in 2018.

 On 8 May 2014, German club VfL Wolfsburg announced they had signed a two-year contract with Hansen.
 Norwegian media stated her annual salary as around £100,000.
 Near the end of her first season at Wolfsburg, Hansen was diagnosed with jumper's knee.
 This injury ended up destroying most of the tendon in her knee, leading to years worth of injury troubles.
-The injury kept her out of the remainder of Wolfsburg's 2014–15 Champions League competition and the 2015 Algarve Cup with Norway, as well as that year's Women's World Cup with her country.
+The injury kept her out of the remainder of Wolfsburg's 2014–15 Champions League competition and the 2015 Algarve Cup with Norway, as well as that year's World Cup with her country.
 Hansen sustained another injury, a kneecap fracture, near the end of the 2015–16 season.
-The following month, Wolfsburg reached the 2016 UEFA Women's Champions League Final, where Hansen sat out with the injury as her club was defeated 4–3 on penalties to Lyon after a 1–1 draw in regular time.
+The following month, Wolfsburg reached the 2016 UEFA Champions League Final, where Hansen sat out with the injury as her club was defeated 4–3 on penalties to Lyon after a 1–1 draw in regular time.

 In November 2016, Hansen suffered a fracture in her leg in a league match against 1.
 FFC Frankfurt that removed her from play for two months.
-After recovering from her leg fracture, Hansen returned to play in the 2016–17 UEFA Women's Champions League where Wolfsburg faced Lyon in the quarterfinal.
+After recovering from her leg fracture, Hansen returned to play in the 2016–17 UEFA Champions League where Wolfsburg faced Lyon in the quarterfinal.
 In the second leg, Hansen scored a penalty in the 82nd minute, but it ended up being nothing more than a consolation goal as the eventual champions won 2–1 on aggregate.
 Later that season, she won the domestic double with Wolfsburg for the first time, earning her first league title with the club as well as defeating SC Sand 2–1 in the 2017 DFB-Pokal final.